 Effect of Termination of Employment.
 The effect of a termination of a participant's service on any outstanding awards granted under the 2021 Plan will be as provided in the applicable award agreement.
-In general, unvested portions of outstanding awards will vest upon the holder's termination of employment or service with the Company due to death or permanent disability.

 Deferral of Payouts.
 The Committee may permit or require the deferral by a participant of the receipt of shares or cash in settlement of any full value award under the 2021 Plan, and will prescribe the terms, conditions and procedures for such deferrals, which may include effecting a deferral in accordance with our existing deferred compensation plan.
 Shares to effect the settlement of any such deferral will be drawn from and charged against the 2021 Plan's share reserve.